 When you’re around someone who is slipping off the rails, you have to keep track of what normal is supposed to look like.
 Otherwise, you’ll get caught in a trap like a frog slowly boiling in water.
 This can happen at work, at home, at school or with a close friend.

 The premise is that if a frog is placed in boiling water, it will jump out, but if it is placed in cold water that is slowly heated, it will not perceive the danger and will be cooked to death.
 The story is often used as a metaphor for the inability or unwillingness of people to react to threats that occur gradually wikipedia

-Because people reveal their strange behavior gradually, the people around them don’t seem to notice that anything is wrong.
+Because people hide their strange behavior, the people around them don’t seem to notice that anything is wrong.
 In addition, humans tend to think the best of people.
-If you find yourself making excuses for someone’s behavior — at an increasing rate — then maybe it’s time for you to get some space.
+If you find yourself making excuses for someone’s bad behavior — at an increasing rate — then maybe it’s time for you to get some space.

 Eminem – Stan (censored version from Vevo)

 DramaGuru Analysis: Are you in too deep?